1. Home

 Photo: Dimitris Sideridis

-The decline of Hellenikon
+The Decline of Hellenikon

-In 2004, during the Athens Olympic Games, parts of the complex were revitalized and transformed to host sporting events such as baseball and fencing.
-However, temporary use and lack of maintenance soon led to abandonment again, and the site began to deteriorate.
+In 2004, during the Athens Olympic Games, some parts of the complex were revitalized and transformed to host sporting events such as baseball and fencing.
+However, the temporary use and lack of maintenance soon led to abandonment again, and the site began to deteriorate.

 Photo: Dimitris Sideridis

-After a decade of negotiations, in 2014, a consortium of investors has signed a €915 million deal with the Greek government to transform the Hellenikon site into one of Europe's largest entertainment complexes.
+After a decade of negotiations, in 2014, a consortium of investors signed an agreement worth € 915 million with the Greek government to transform the Hellenikon site into one of the largest entertainment complexes in Europe.

 Photo: Dimitris Sideridis